OppositeOdd/nodnil-stash-tools/plugins/funscriptMerger/README.md

 **Original Funscript Handling:**
 - `0` - Keep originals as is, the newly merged funscript is stored alongside the others, with the name {videoFileName}.max.funscript.
 This will cause stash to serve {videoFileName}.funscript which is likely just single axis.
 - `1` - Move the original funscripts to a newly created `originalFunscripts/` subdirectory, then re-name the merged funscript as {videoFileName}.funscript.
 This allows stash to serve multi-axis to MFP.
-- `2` - Delete originals, same as setting 1 but will delete the original funscripts after successfully merging them (⚠️ irreversible)
+- `2` - Delete originals, same as setting 1 but will delete the original funscripts after successfully merging them (Experimental)

+**enableUnmerge:**
+- `True` - extra safety step to ensure a user wants to enable unmerging of scripts, set this to true to enable the unmerge task button
+- `False` - Script blocks unmerging

+**Support Multiple Script Variants:**
+- `True` - Script searches for any variants that follow the schema {variantName}.funscript other than the default script, it will skip any {name}.*.funscript
+- `False` - Script skips logic that helps to recognize multiple L0 axis variants

 ## Usage